OpenDriveLab/DriveLM/challenge/README.md

 ```
 Then we will get the test_v1.json in challenge folder.
 The example of test_v1.json can be found in [test_v1.json](test_v1.json)

 We use llama-adapter v2 as our baseline.
-If we want to convert data into llama-adapter format:
+If you want to convert data into llama-adapter format:
 ```bash
 # The following script assumes that you prepare the test_v1.json under ./challenge
 # make sure you are under ./challenge